phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 # Introduction
 This document provides a simplified overview of git and how to use it within CICE-Consortium development.
 In most cases, it does not fully represent the details and complexity associated with git.
 It should provide a starting point for working in the CICE-Consortium, and it will hopefully encourage users to look for more detailed documentation on the web.
 This document is not a substitute for a proper and detailed git user guide.

+If any information is confusing or missing, please provide feedback thru the bulletin board which can be found on the [resource page](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index).

 ## General Recommendations
 * _Create your own forks for each repository._